 Definition and positioning of Microsoft To Do

-Microsoft To Do is a personal task management application that evolved from Wunderlist, acquired by Microsoft in 2015.
+Microsoft To Do is an individual task management app that evolved from Wunderlist, acquired by Microsoft in 2015.
 Unlike Planner, it focuses on personal productivity rather than team collaboration.
-According to Futura Sciences, “Microsoft To Do has established itself as an essential tool for planning and managing tasks, whether in a personal or professional context”.
+According to Futura Sciences, “Microsoft To Do has established itself as a must-have tool for planning and managing tasks, whether in a personal or professional context.”

-The application is completely free and available on all platforms: Windows, iOS, Android and web browser.
-It targets employees looking to organise their day, students, freelancers or anyone seeking a simple solution to stay on top of things.
+The app is completely free and available across platforms: Windows, iOS, Android, and web.
+It’s aimed at employees who want to organize their day, students, freelancers, or anyone looking for a simple way to make sure nothing slips through the cracks.

 Essential features of Microsoft To Do

-To Do offers features centred on individual organisation.
-Custom task lists allow you to group activities by theme, project or area of life.
-Each task can receive a due date, a reminder, notes and even attachments up to 25 MB.
-Steps (subtasks) allow you to break down complex actions into smaller elements.
+To Do offers features centered on individual organization.
+Custom task lists make it easy to group activities by theme, project, or area of life.
+Each task can include a due date, a reminder, notes, and even attachments up to 25 MB.
+Steps (sub-tasks) help break complex actions into smaller, manageable items.

-The recurring tasks feature proves particularly useful for habits and routines.
-According to Blog du Modérateur, “tasks reset each day in My Day and intelligent suggestions for daily tasks are provided by To Do”.
+The recurring tasks feature is especially useful for routines and habits.
+According to Le Blog du Modérateur, “tasks reset every day in My Day, and To Do provides smart suggestions for tasks to do today.”

 The “My Day” feature: the heart of To Do

-The real strength of To Do lies in its “My Day” feature.
-This personalised daily planner helps prioritise the important tasks for the day.
-Each morning, users start with a blank list and can manually add priority tasks or use intelligent suggestions based on overdue items or approaching deadlines.
+To Do’s real strength lies in its “My Day” feature.
+This personalized daily planner helps you prioritize what matters most today.
+Each morning, you start with a blank list and can manually add key priorities or rely on smart suggestions based on overdue and upcoming tasks.

 According to Microsoft Support, “all tasks entered in the My Day view are also saved in your task list.
-Anything you can’t finish today will be saved and suggested to you tomorrow”.
+Anything you can’t finish today will be saved and suggested again tomorrow.”
 This approach encourages effective daily planning without mental overload.

 Integration with the Microsoft ecosystem

 To Do integrates seamlessly with Outlook.
 Tasks created in Outlook automatically appear in To Do, and vice versa.
-Flagged emails become tasks in the “Flagged emails” list.
-This two-way synchronisation allows you to centralise all actions without juggling between applications.
+Flagged emails become tasks in the “Flagged email” list.
+This two-way sync helps centralize all action items without switching between apps.

 Comparison table: Planner vs To Do

-To see things more clearly, here is a direct comparison of both tools based on essential criteria.
-This table helps quickly identify which solution matches each need.
+To make things clearer, here’s a direct comparison of both tools based on the most important criteria.
+This table helps you quickly identify which solution best matches each need.

 | Criteria | Microsoft Planner | Microsoft To Do |